MerosCrypto/Meros/docs/Protocol/Transactions.md

 - Claim
 - Send
 - Data
-- Lock
-- Unlock

-When a new Transaction is received via a `Claim`, `Send`, `Data`, `Lock`, or `Unlock` message, it's added to the Transactions DAG, as long as it has at least one input and the checks imposed by the sub-type pass.
+When a new Transaction is received via a `Claim`, `Send`, or `Data` message, it's added to the Transactions DAG, as long as it has at least one input and the checks imposed by the sub-type pass.

 ### Mint